Making education affordable

 Submit the Free Application for Federal Student Aid (FAFSA) to be considered for need-based scholarships, grants, or loans.
 The Office of Student Financial Aid assists students who are U.S. citizens or permanent residents and whose personal and family resources are insufficient to cover the costs of college.
 Awards through this office include loans (including Nursing Student Loans) that will need to be paid back, grants that do not need to be paid back, and work-study assistance that will make you more appealing to campus employers.
 The office also provides small short-term loans for emergency situations.
 Students who are parents may apply for the Child Care Tuition Assistance Program (CCTAP).

-By completing the FAFSA, you will be considered for various types of financial aid from several sources including UW-Madison’s signature programs:
+By completing the FAFSA, you will be considered for various types of financial aid from several sources including UW-Madison’s signature programs, as well as the following:

 Other Funding Opportunities